 Click here for more information on CBP reporting requirements.

-The CBP ROAM app is a free mobile application that provides an option for pleasure boaters to report their U.S. entry to CBP via their personal smart phone or a tablet located at local businesses to satisfy the above reporting requirements.
-In limited areas, travelers arriving in remote areas may also be eligible to use the ROAM app.
-Contact your local POE to confirm arrival notifications via the ROAM app are accepted.
-Pleasure Boat Reporting Locations
+The CBP ROAM app is a free mobile application that provides an option for pleasure boaters to report their U.S. entry to CBP via their personal smart device or a tablet located at local businesses to satisfy the above reporting requirements.
+In limited areas, travelers arriving in remote locations may also be eligible to use the CBP ROAM app.
+Contact your local POE to confirm arrival notifications via the CBP ROAM app are accepted.

 face-to-face inspection in accordance with 8 CFR 235.1 with some exceptions: